RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 ## Cloud computing deployment models

 * **Cloud** \
-    all the parts of the application run in the cloud, can be built using low-level infrastructure pieces or higher-level services that provide abstaction from management, architecting and scaling requirements of core infrastructure
+    all the parts of the application run in the cloud, can be built using low-level infrastructure pieces or higher-level services that provide abstraction from management, architecting and scaling requirements of core infrastructure

 * **Hybrid** \
     allows organizations to extend and grow their infrastructure into the cloud while connecting cloud resources to internal systems
-    "ususally between the cloud and existing on-premises infra"
+    "usually between the cloud and existing on-premises infra"

 * **On-Premises** \
     "private cloud", provides dedicated resources using virtualization ans resource management tools